dorosch/beanheads-vue/core/README.md

 # beanheads-vue

-Easily generate avatars for your projects with Bean Heads Vue.
+Easily generate avatars for your projects with BeanHeads Vue.

 > This project is a Vue version inspired by RobertBroersma's React project, [Beanheads](https://github.com/RobertBroersma/beanheads).
 We deeply respect and appreciate the original work.